 The fat red chilies in the season are normally valued for the stuffed chilly pickle most people relish and even I used to make long time back.
 That was not because I liked pickles very much but I wanted to master them all, with an impression that pickling is something only a few can do.
 How stupid I was later I learned, pickling is easy as a technique, just consumes a lot of time and then I lost interest.

-But these fat red chilies did not stop making me go week in my knees.
+But these fat red chilies kept hogging my attention whenever I saw them in markets.
 I still buy a few during my weekly veggie shopping and use them in salads, in omelets and even in soups sometimes.
 A chilly kick is something that can transform the food.
 It's no secret that I love garlic and I love chilly.

 I love all fruits too, the more the fruit is vibrant the more it makes me go mad about it.
 That's why when I saw Deeba making a lot of goodies with these Kumquats that grows abundantly in her garden, I couldn't stop asking her to bring me some next time we meet.
 I had told her already that they will meet my chilies to make a saucy jam.